Please see our home page.

 WORRIED?
 PLEASE RING MARK CRAMPTON 07973 297958 / 01253 343542 FOR AN 'OPEN AND FRANK DISCUSSION TO HELP SORT YOUR TAX AFFAIRS OUT'

-Tax Digital Accounts - from 2018 for sole traders (2020 for Companies), HMRC are insisting that sole traders complete quarterly returns (no free software despite promises) to submit to HMRC instead of the annual self assessment return.
+HMRC are insisting that All businesses including sole traders complete quarterly returns (no free software despite promises) to submit to HMRC instead of the annual self assessment return.
 At South Shore Accountants we are here to help and we can complete the necessary book keeping or returns for you.
 HMRC are allowing a 5th return for amendments so that we can adjust for after date expenditure etc. and to ensure your accounts and tax are correct.

 We are really concerned about those people who wish to try and complete their own returns... e.g. do you know the difference between capital and expenses?
 What do you need to 'add back'?........